-on the written request of at least twenty-five (25) of the Voting Members to the Executive.
+on the written request of at least fifteen (15) of the Voting Members to the Executive.
 The request must state the reason for the Special General Meeting and/or the motion(s) intended to be submitted at such Special General Meeting

-A quorum of members is required.
+A quorum of Members is required.

 6.2.2 Notice for Special General Meeting

-Notice for a Special General meeting shall include:
+Notice for a Special General Meeting shall include:

 only the matter(s) set out in the notice for the Special General Meeting shall be considered